 Select breakdown by queue to view the forecasted contact volumes and coverage requirement by queue.

-Hover over the charts to view the count per queue, per interval.
+Hover over the charts to view the count per queue, per interval..png)

 Compare against previous periods

-This lets you see the actual contact volume received for that period and the number of agents you needed to handle those interactions.
+When viewing a past date, you'll see the actual contact volume and the number of agents needed for that period.

 Adjusting a forecast